hydroshare/IrodsShare/doc/source/uiobj.rst

 For example, the following methods are written and intended to drive the contents of the user's home page:

-* :py:meth:`HSAccess.get_resources`: get a list of :py:class:`HSAccessResource` instances describing resources to which the user has access.
+* :py:meth:`HSAccessUser.get_resources`: get a list of :py:class:`HSAccessResource` instances describing resources to which the user has access.
 These do not include public resources.
-* :py:meth:`HSAccess.get_groups`: get a list of groups to which the user belongs.
+* :py:meth:`HSAccessUser.get_groups`: get a list of groups to which the user belongs.
-* :py:meth:`HSAccess.get_capabilities`: describe other capabilities via a dictionary object.
+* :py:meth:`HSAccessUser.get_capabilities`: describe other capabilities via a dictionary object.

-The :py:meth:`HSAccess.get_capabilities` method has a return that is a dictionary object and describes the private methods to which a user has access.
+The :py:meth:`HSAccessUser.get_capabilities` method has a return that is a dictionary object and describes the private methods to which a user has access.

 Also, the primitive statistics functions